 Although our prices are inexpensive, we only use the highest quality material with all lenses coming with the internationally recognised CE mark of quality.
 All frames are strong and substantial with fitting carried out by highly qualified staff with many years of experience.

 Under the UK Opticians Act of 1989, it is the obligation of any optician to provide you with a prescription.
 The optician will provide you with a thorough eye examination and is required by Law to provide you with a copy of your prescription for your own records.
-You are not under any obligation to purchase your glasses from your optician so do not feel pressured into doing so.
+You are not under any obligation to purchase your glasses from your optician.

-No - as long as you have a current up-to-date prescription and you feel confident about entering the details into our ordering page, we don't need to see a copy, however you can attach a copy of your prescription to your order for us to check if you wish, you may also fax or post this to us for clarification, we would kindly ask you to note this in the additional information box when ordering.
+No - as long as you have a current up-to-date prescription and you feel confident about entering the details into our ordering page, we don't need to see a copy, however you can attach a copy of your prescription to your order for us to check.
+You can also email or post this to us for verification, we would kindly ask you to note this in the additional information box when ordering.

 All our lenses are supplied by leading UK lens manufacturers, the lenses are made to the highest specification and all conform to British Standard BS2738-3 2004.
 All our lenses are made from CR39 and organic (plastic) materials, find out more here.
-If your prescription falls outside our available lens ranges use our contact us page to advise us of the relevant details and we can then advise you with possible alternatives.
+If your prescription falls outside our available lens ranges, please contact us to advise us of the relevant details and we can then advise you with possible alternatives.